An Iron Mindset on Longevity

 Add These Into Your Week

-Hardstyle Kettlebell Swings – 2-hand, short sets, crisp and max effort
+Hardstyle Kettlebell Swings : two-hand, short sets, crisp and maximal effort

-Jump Work or Sled Pushes – Explosive power for joints and heart
+Jump Work or Sled Pushes: explosive power for joints and yes your heart.

 Final Words: